evaou/kotlin-algorithm/README.md

 *b*: branching factor
 *m*: the maximum depth of the search tree
 *d*: the depth of the shallowest solution
+*B*: base to represent the numbers
+*k*: elements are in range from 1 to k

 ### Iterative Algorithms
 Certain steps are repeated in loops